Cathy347Le/React-Task-App/README.md

 - Get frontend to fetch the data from backend.
 Remember to handle the CORS restrictions.
 Update the fetchURL.
 - In CORS, we setup a proxy, if not in port 3000, check port 4000
 - Setup concurrently and remove cypress
-- Create DB on https://www.mongodb.com/, NPM install mongoose and create DB/connection.js (ignore ENV)
+- Create DB on https://www.mongodb.com/, NPM install mongoose and create DB/connection.js (ignore ENV).
+Test connection by running the server

 ## LIST OF BUGS